The blood vessels on the retina's surface can

 have no conscious awareness of any movements in her environment.

-of her after she had begun to cross.
-Pouring a glass of
+her after she had begun to cross.
+Pouring a glass of water

-water as frozen in space rather than flowing, she could
+as frozen in space rather than flowing, she could not tell

-not tell that she had overfilled the glass until she suddenly
+that she had overfilled the glass until she suddenly saw

-studies published by Leslie Ungerleider and Mortimer Mishkin
+published by Leslie Ungerleider and Mortimer Mishkin in 1982, scientists

-Various subsequent studies, however, have raised some questions
+in space.
+Various subsequent studies, however, have raised some

 making selective lesions in each of these pathways in monkeys.

-brain injuries that affected only one of these pathways
+that affected only one of these pathways (see sidebars).

 Today it is believed that the main function of the dorsal visual pathway is